vincev/freezeout/README.md

 Usage: freezeout-gui [OPTIONS]

 Options:
-  -a, --address <ADDRESS>  The server listening address [default: 127.0.0.1] -p, --port <PORT>        The server listening port [default: 9871] -s, --storage <STORAGE>  The configuration storage key -h, --help               Print help
+  -u, --url <URL>          The server WebSocket url [default: ws://127.0.0.1:9871] -s, --storage <STORAGE>  The configuration storage key -h, --help               Print help
 ```

-The `--address` and `--port` options set the address and port the client connects to,
+The `--url` option specifies the protocol, address, and port for the client
+connection.
+Use `wss://host:port` if the server is configured with TLS (using a
+fullchain certificate and private key); otherwise, use `ws://host:port` for a
+connection encrypted with Noise protocol.

-the optional `--storage` option sets the key for storing settings data to disk, this
+The optional `--storage` option sets the key for storing settings data to disk, this
 is useful to keep client settings separate when running multiple clients, for example
 if you run one client with: